Geo-Python-2017/Exercise-2/README.md

 Since we've spoken briefly about software licencing, we suggest that you search for images in a repository that includes licencing information such as [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) or [Pixabay](https://pixabay.com/).
 You are, of course, also welcome to upload your own animal images.
 You can add it under the Problem 3 heading in the answers.

+Your score on this problem will be based on

+- Your answers to the three questions in part 3 of this problem
+- Posting an image of a favorite animal using Markdown

 # Answers
 ## Problem 1